Feeding & Nutrition

 Foundation of Feeding

 A quality grass hay and pasture is the foundation of my feeding.
 Good hay contains low digestible fibers that are more difficult to breakdown and, thus, keep the digestive system moving and the horse feeling full.
 However, a downside to some grass hays is that it may not contain all the nutrition needed.
 The same goes for pasture grasses.
 A very important component is to know what you're feeding through forage.
 You can find out by sending samples in for testing - both hays and pasture grasses.
 The horses' digestive tract is meant to take in small quantities of food almost continuously.
-In order to accommodate this physiological design, my horses are kept fed 24/7 with slow feed bags (fed at near-ground level) all year long.
+In order to accommodate this physiological design, my horses are kept fed 24/7 with the use of slow feeders all year long.
 They are kept low as this is the more natural position for the horse to eat.
 It also keeps the horse from |

 What about alfalfa?